pkourany/RGBmatrixPanel_IDE/README.md

 Confirmed compatible with Electron, May 2016
 Updated examples for new v4 RGBMatrixPanel shield pinout, May 2016

+Add delay() in loop() to animation examples to improve effects, Dec 2016

 Particle Photon Adaptation
 ---